 Tracking Foods & Eating Out

-If you are new to flexible dieting, familiarising yourself with the weight of food and counting macronutrients intakes can be time-consuming and overwhelming.
+If you are new to flexible dieting, familiarizing yourself with the weight of food and counting macronutrients intakes can be time-consuming and overwhelming.
 However, there is a range of books, mobile phone apps and online resources that can simplify the tracking process for you.

 Easy Diet Diary is a great mobile app for Australian consumers and My Fitness Pal, which contains over 5 million food products is a good option suitable for users worldwide.